 Beware of parked cars.
 They make me more nervous than a moving car.
 I always give them a wide berth as I can’t tell you how many times drivers and passengers have opened a car door without checking for bikes beforehand.

-Forget the phone – another one of the crucial road cycling safety tips
+Forget the phone – one of the most important road cycling safety tips

 Put down the phone when you’re biking.
 If you have to make a call or text, pull over and stop your bike to do so.